theochem/BFit/README.md

 The features of this software are:

-* Gaussian Basis sets:
+* Gaussian Basis set model:
-    * Handle S-type and P-type Gaussian functions.
+    * Construct s-type and p-type Gaussian functions,
-    * Handle Atomic Densities or Molecular Densities.
+    * Compute Atomic Densities or Molecular Densities.
-    * Handle any dimensions.

-* Fitting Measures:
+* Fitting measures:
-    * Least-squares method,
+    * Least-squares,
-    * Kullback-Leibler method.
+    * Kullback-Leibler divergence,
+    * Tsallis divergence.

-* Optimization Procedures
+* Optimization procedures
-    * Optimize using "scipy.minimize" procedures.
+    * Optimize using SLSQP in "scipy.minimize" procedures.
     * Optimize Kullback-Leibler using self-consistent iterative method see [paper](#citing).
+    * Greedy method for optimization of Kullback-Leibler and Least-Squares, see [paper](#citing).

+* Read/Parse Slater wavefunctions for atomic systems:
-* Construct Slater atomic densities, including anions, cations and heavy elements, see [data page](data/README.md).
+  * Includes: anions, cations and heavy elements, see [data](data/README.md) page.
+  * Compute:
+    * Atomic density,
+    * Kinetic density.

 ## Example